 - WOOL & CASUAL: Whether skiing, camping, hiking or daily wear, Ice Breaker provides clothes for men, women & children - keeping the family covered in jackets, beanies, scarves, sweaters, pants, leggings, underwear & more wool clothing.

 - ICEBREAKER LONGEVITY: We use 85% merino wool & less synthetic material than the traditional outdoor standard.
 With multi-purpose & timeless clothing our natural alternative to synthetics enhances the relationship between people & nature.

 I have two Nike Core Compression sleeveless tops that I use as a base layer when the temperature drops below 3 or 4 degrees Celsius.
 They use a moisture-wicking fabric, are made from 92% polyester and 8% spandex, and keep me dry and comfortable.
 I bought them at a Nike Factory Store in September 2016.
 Given that I am moving away from the Nike brand, I would probably change to the Icebreaker Men’s Anatomica Tank when I need to replace them.

 - Dri-FIT Technology helps keep you dry and comfortable

 - Flat seams feel smooth against your skin

 Short Sleeve Shirts

 The t-shirts consist of 86% Merino Wool, 12% Nylon, and 2% Lycra.
-And thanks to the merino component, I can wear them three to four days in a row without smelling, even in a tropical climate.
+And thanks to the merino component, I could wear them three to four days in a row without smelling, even in a tropical climate.
 No cotton or polyester shirt would last that long.